-- the operation and performance of the Board - managing the relationship with the Chief Executive - being accountable to the community and regularly reporting to the Arts, Culture and Heritage Committee of Palmerston North City Council - enhancing Te Manawa's environmental sustainability.
+- the operation and performance of the Board - managing the relationship with the Chief Executive - being accountable to the community and regularly reporting to the Arts, Culture and Heritage Committee of Palmerston North City Council - enhancing Te Manawa's environmental sustainability - encouraging and maintaining diversity in all elements of its organisation

-The Chief Executive is responsible for the day-to-day operations of Te Manawa, engaging and oversight of staff and reporting to the trustees on performance against Te Manawa's performance objectives.
+The Chief Executive is responsible for the day-to-day operations of Te Manawa, engaging and oversight of staff and reporting to the Trustees on performance against Te Manawa's performance objectives.

-The Board encourages engagement on our strategic direction by stakeholders through three main avenues: the development and presentation of this Statement of Intent, a public Annual General Meeting held each year, and through presentations at Council's quarterly Arts, Culture and Heritage to report and outline new initiatives.
+The Board encourages engagement on our strategic direction by stakeholders through three main avenues: the development and presentation of this Statement of Intent, a public Annual General Meeting held each year, and through presentations at Council's quarterly Arts, Culture and Heritage meetings to report and outline new initiatives.